Awards information

 Prizes for best round-table talks

-In 2023 prizes will be awarded on the basis of the round-table talks.
-Both prizes are based on votes from the participants: one for the most requested student/postdoc round table abstract and one for the highest rated student/postdoc round-table presentation based on votes cast during the conference.
-Only presentations by students or postdocs are eligible for the round table prizes.
+Prizes will be awarded for round-table talks.
+Only students or postdocs are eligible.
+Prizes are based on votes from the participants.
+Previous awards have been made for the most requested student/postdoc round table abstract and for the highest rated student/postdoc round-table presentation based on votes cast during the conference.

 Student grants

-A limited number of sponsored student grant will be available.
-Applications must be submitted before 28 April 2023.
+A limited number of sponsored student grants will be available.
+Application deadline will be 30 April 2025.

 1. A copy of the abstract for which you are the presenting author,